 (October 26,1929 – August 22, 2019)

-To send flowers in memory of Doreen McKay, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Doreen McKay, please visit our Heartfelt Sympathies Store.

 After a lifetime of fighting through many challenges, Doreen was graced with passing away peacefully at Miramichi Lodge in Pembroke, on August 22, 2019, in her 90th year.